 Complete the steps outlined through the admissions office website (click on the “Teacher Licensure” heading).
 On your application, make sure you check that you are a “Teacher licensure” student, not a “Post-baccalaureate second degree” student.

 Make sure you have your undergraduate transcripts sent to the Admissions Office and not the Department of Education.
+You will need to submit transcripts from each institution of higher education you have attended, including community colleges.

 The Admissions Office address is: